awards and honors

 • the dissertation as a PDF file.

-A group of experts, Dr. Gunter Fricke (chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC).
+The applicants’ eligibility for the award will be decided by a panel of experts consisting of Dr. Gunter Fricke (Chair and donor), Frankfurt, Prof. Dr. Thomas Henle, Dresden, Thomas Böhm, Chemnitz, and Moritz Popp, Leinburg (WG JLC).

 2022